Approved Treatments for Hemophilia

 Bypassing Agents

-In some cases, patients develop resistance to treatments — usually by developing antibodies against the clotting factors that are used to treat the disease.
+In some cases, patients develop resistance to treatments, usually by developing antibodies against the clotting factors that are used to treat the disease called inhibitors.
 In these cases, bypassing agents may be used.
-Bypassing agents are treatments that “bypass,” or circumvent, the need for clotting factor treatment.
+Bypassing agents are treatments that bypass, or circumvent, the need for conventional clotting factor replacement treatment.
 They also can be used to treat acquired hemophilia, a rare type of hemophilia in which the body erroneously develops antibodies against its own clotting factors.
+Bypassing agents are administered intravenously.

 FEIBA

-FEIBA (factor eight inhibitor bypassing activity) is a bypassing agent that’s approved to prevent or control bleeding episodes in people with hemophilia A and hemophilia B with inhibitors — neutralizing antibodies against certain clotting factors.
-It is administered via an intravenous or into-the-vein infusion.
+FEIBA (factor eight inhibitor bypassing activity) is a plasma-derived bypassing agent that’s approved to prevent or control bleeding episodes in people with hemophilia A and hemophilia B with inhibitors.

 Learn more